lykmapipo/sails-model-new/README.md

 It expects arguments in the same format as `Model.create`.

-##Usage
+##Setup

-- Including it into all model by using `models` config by adding
+- Including it into all model(s) by adding below config in the `models.js` found in sails application config directory.

 ```js
 'new': require('sails-model-new');
 ```
-	in the `models.js` found in sails application config directory.

-- Or including it into specific model static as shown below
+- Or including it into specific model as static attribute as shown below

 ```js
 module.exports = {